 “The awareness that arises from paying attention, on purpose, in the present moment and non-judgmentally.”

 Put simply, mindfulness is all about being here and now and suspending all judgment.
-In a way, it should come very naturally to humans, because physically, we have no other choice to be here and now.
+In a way, it should come very naturally to humans, because physically, we have no other choice but to be here and now.

 Example of why it’s hard to mindful